nojronatron/js-code-challenges/README.md

 Created to record my activities practicing solving code challenges using effective problem solving techniques.

-The code in this repository is not to be evaluated as the best code for the problem - instead the code is an honest result of my attempts to solve a problem, and not consider the most elegant or shortest-line-count solution(s).
+The code in this repository is not to be evaluated as a source of _best solutions_ for any given challenge.
+Instead the code is an honest result of my attempts to solve a problem (in a very short period of time) and to not consider the most elegant or shortest-line-count solutions.

 ## Goals